fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 > If you are using 3.12.2 or older versions, download v3.13.0 to get the `vue` folder in the FusionCharts Suite XT package.

-> It is recommended to copy the `vue` folder from `fusioncharts-suite-xt > integrations` to your project folder.
+> It is recommended that you copy the JavaScript files of the `vue` folder from `fusioncharts-suite-xt > integrations > vue > js` to your project folder.

 Following is the list of files present in your `fusioncharts-suite-xt/js` folder: